Pardon My Take: History

 Pardon My Take was first launched in February 2016 when PFT Commenter left the sports website SB Nation to join Barstool Sports.
 Longtime Barstool contributor Big Cat had been regularly communicating with PFT Commenter through Twitter prior to 2016 and the two teamed up to create Pardon My Take.

 Since its inception, Pardon My Take has used satire to comment on traditional sports media, particularly ESPN and some of its notable personalities.
 The show's name is a play on the titles of ESPN television shows Pardon the Interruption and First Take.
 The logo of the podcast, which took graphic elements from the two ESPN shows, prompted ESPN to send a cease-and-desist letter to Barstool Sports soon after the launch of the podcast.
 Barstool did change the logo.

 Beginning in early March 2020, Pardon My Take began to be affected by the COVID-19 virus, as it is a podcast that revolves around current events in the sporting world.
 To keep the show interesting and running 3 days a week (Monday, Wednesday, and Friday), PFT Commenter and Big Cat implemented a new segment, usually at the end of the podcast, to review popular TV shows such as "Love Is Blind", documentaries such as "Tiger King" and "The King of Kong: Fistful of Quarters", and movies such as the comedy sports film "The Garbage Picking Field Goal Kicker".
 The two co-hosts still provide interviews with popular sports figures and other celebrities in each episode.
 They also implemented a Dungeons and Dragons segment on May 23, 2020, with Timm Woods as the Dungeon Master.
 The sports hiatus also signaled the beginning of the "Mount Flushmore" series, a play on their "Mount Rushmores"' of the past, some of the topics they used have been fears, places to be drunk, toppings, appetizers, and states of the United States of America.

 In 2025, Pardon My Take was the most popular sports podcast based on online popularity and ratings/reviews from Spotify and Apple.

-In March of 2025, Big Cat started the month with a betting record of 16-0.